Plain English training course teaching practical techniques for producing documents that are clear and concise.

 Standard course times are 9.30am–4.30pm.

-If a company or delegate cancels an business writing training course booking giving less than 10 working days’ notice, a cancellation fee is payable.
+If an on-request Plain English course booking is cancelled giving less than 20 working days’ notice, a cancellation fee is payable.
 View cancellation terms.

 Terms and conditions